hyperspy/hyperspy/doc/user_guide/eds.rst

    >>> s
    <EDSSEMSpectrum, title: Spectrum, dimensions: (|1024)>

-The main values for the microscope parameters are automatically imported from the file, if existing.
-The microscope and detector parameters are stored in stored in the :py:attr:`~.signal.Signal.metadata` attribute (see :ref:`metadata_structure`).
-These parameters can be displayed as follow:
+HyperSpy will automatically load any existing  microscope parameters from the file, and store them in the :py:attr:`~.signal.Signal.metadata` attribute (see :ref:`metadata_structure`).
+These parameters can be displayed as follows:

 .. code-block:: python